 From all this knowledge we are given in the book, it actually starts to become somewhat possible to really reconstruct how the day went down and perhaps make some kind of order in all the chaos which gripped the land.
 I think this is without a doubt a very important step, even if it might end up being a small one, to clear up the vast amount of vagueness, hypotheses and lies surrounding 9/11.
 Impartial facts ought to make up the base of any search for truth, and Graff establishes them like no one’s business.

 I also enjoyed the fact Graff explored the consequences of the terrorist attack further in the day and took care to document the nation’s reaction in the face of nigh-unbelievable tragedy.
 Though there are certainly many dark notes in this part of the book as well, I would like to say there are some inspiring and encouraging portrayals of regular Americans standing up for themselves and each other, readying themselves to face a new and changing world, bound to bring the unexpected.
-In addition to being an account of tragedy, this book is also a testament to human courage and resilience.
+In addition to being an account of tragedy, The Only Plane in the Sky is also a testament to human courage and resilience.

 The Final Verdict